ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 ### Data Processing and Analysis

-I implement sophisticated data cleaning and analysis pipelines, with a special focus on our breeds of interest:
+I implement sophisticated data cleaning and analysis pipelines, with a special focus on our breeds of interest.
+The data processing logic can be found in [cleaning.R](https://github.com/ChrisPachulski/the-pet-shop-easton/blob/main/R/cleaning.R):

 ```r
 breed_regex = "(dachs|basset)"